ryantd42/NY-Legislative-Git/2023/S749B-2023/bill.md

   9-a.
-[As deemed feasible and advisable by the trustees, to] TO design, finance, develop, construct, install, lease, operate and maintain  elec- tric  vehicle  charging  stations  throughout  the  state for use by the public, WITH AT LEAST ONE CHARGING STATION FOR EVERY ONE  HUNDRED  FIFTY THOUSAND  NEW  YORK STATE RESIDENTS.
+[As deemed feasible and advisable by the trustees, to] TO design, finance, develop, construct, install, lease, operate and maintain  elec- tric  vehicle  charging  stations  throughout  the  state for use by the public, WITH AT LEAST ONE LEVEL THREE FAST CHARGING  STATION  FOR  EVERY TEN  THOUSAND NEW YORK STATE RESIDENTS.
 THE CONSTRUCTION AND DEVELOPMENT OF SUCH  ELECTRIC  VEHICLE  CHARGING  STATIONS  SHALL  COMPLY  WITH  THE PROVISIONS OF ARTICLE EIGHT OF THE LABOR LAW, INCLUDING THE PAYMENT OF A WAGE  OF  NOT  LESS  THAN THE PREVAILING WAGE IN THE LOCALITY WHERE SUCH ELECTRIC VEHICLE CHARGING STATION IS LOCATED.
-The authority shall  annually  post on  their  website  a  report on those activities undertaken pursuant to this subdivision, including but not limited  to:  the  total  number  of electric vehicle charging stations in operation pursuant to such author- ization, the locations of such charging stations, and the total costs to the authority associated with such activities.
+The authority shall  annu- ally  post  on  their  website  a  report on those activities undertaken pursuant to this subdivision, including but not limited  to:  the  total number  of  electric  vehicle charging stations in operation pursuant to such authorization, the locations of such  charging  stations,  and  the total costs to the authority associated with such activities.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02757-01-3
+  LBD02757-02-4